arrowhead-tools/framework-examination-tool/README.md

 * **Register provider with service then delete system and service definition** (SystemOperatorUseCase)
 * **Orchestration load test** (ApplicationSystemUseCase)

+### How to use?

+* Clone or fork the repository.
+* Set your Sevrice Registry address and port in `application.properties` located in src/main/resources folder.
+* Compile the source code with `mvn clean install`.
+* Start your Arrowhead Framewrok.
+* Start examination tool with `java -jar framework-examination-tool-1.0.0.jar` located in target folder.
+* Open the `report.hmtl` located in report folder and upload the report csv files from the same folder.

 ### How to implement new test scenarios?

 A new scenario is possible to easily implement by creating a new java class within one of the following packages: